 New employees must receive a copy of their plan sponsor’s latest Summary Plan Description within 90 days after becoming covered by the plan.
 Plan sponsors are not required to file a POP Document with the Department of Labor (DOL), although they are required to provide it to DOL upon request.

-Benefits offered under a Section 125 plan include:
+What benefits are offered under a Section 125 Plan?

 - Accidental death and dismemberment;